Help Pave the Way for Change Through Education

 Admissions

-Admission to an NCU master’s program requires a conferred bachelor’s degree from a nationally or regionally accredited academic institution or an international institution that is determined to be equivalent through an approved evaluation service.
+Admission to an NU master’s program requires a conferred bachelor’s degree from a nationally or regionally accredited academic institution or an international institution that is determined to be equivalent through an approved evaluation service.

 Admission into MSW — Advanced Generalist track requires a Bachelor of Social Work (BSW) or Bachelor of Science in Social Work (BSSW) degree from a CSWE-accredited program within the past five years (with some approved exceptions)